SpandanBandhu/Flipkart_Web_Scrapping/README.md

-In this project we have implemented Web Scrapping through some python libraries like BeautifukSoup, requests etc. We have gathered informations about smart phones under 50000/- and stored into a csv file.
+In this project, selenium is used to automate the google search of Flipkart and clicking to the link for entering into the website.
+Then we have implemented Web Scrapping through some python libraries like BeautifukSoup, requests etc. We have gathered informations about smart phones under 50000/- and stored into a csv file.